 If you’re an outdoors person you’ll enjoy the Peterborough and Kawartha Lakes area with the Queen Elizabeth II Wildlands Provincial Park, the Victoria Recreation Corridor, Balsam Lake Provincial Park, Petroglyphs Provincial Park and plenty of boat tours.
 The Riverview Park and Zoo will be sure to entertain the whole family and history (or woodworking) buffs are sure to appreciate the Canadian Canoe Museum.
 These activities are the tip of the iceberg when it comes to the Kawartha Lakes and Peterborough area.

 Thunder Bay KOA: Shuniah

-Thunder Bay has long been a popular destination for visitors on both side of the border and we can’t think of a better place to start your Thunder Bay adventure than at the Thunder Bay KOA.
+Thunder Bay has long been a popular destination for visitors on both side of the border, and we can’t think of a better place to start your Thunder Bay adventure than at the Thunder Bay KOA.
 It’s a KOA so of course there are plenty of amenities and features to keep you both comfortable and entertained.
-In fact, the Thunder Bay KOA was awarded “Kampground of the Year” in 2011 so it’s highly rated even by rigorous KOA standards.
+The Thunder Bay KOA was awarded “Kampground of the Year” in 2011, so it’s highly rated even by rigorous KOA standards.
 You have full-service campgrounds with fire pits, picnic tables, cable TV and wireless internet access.
 Other amenities and features include showers, bathrooms, laundry facilities, group pavilions and kitchens, pools, mini golf and much more.

-There are several unique options for fun to be had in Ontario.
+There are several unique options for fun to be had in Ontario, Canada.
+Canada, in general, for road trippers and RVers is a destination everyone should travel to no matter where they come from in North America.
 Try taking your RV north of the border or across Canada to experience some of the great options in this fantastic province, nicknamed: Yours to Discover.